simonw/tools/README.md

 Prompts used are linked to from [the commit messages](https://github.com/simonw/tools/commits) for each tool.

+[Everything I built with Claude Artifacts this week](https://simonwillison.net/2024/Oct/21/claude-artifacts/) describes how I built a lot of these.

 ## Tools

 - [OCR](https://tools.simonwillison.net/ocr) for PDF files and images that runs entirely in your browser